West Virginia consumers wary of bill that could strip them of legal protections and right to counsel

 BERKELEY COUNTY, W.Va.
 (WDVM) — Consumers are carefully following a bill in the West Virginia legislature stripping protections for debt collection practices.

-Consumer advocates say the bill would allow scammers to engage in abusive tactics such as threatening jail sentences, placing a lien on one’s home when illegal to do so, or collect a loan made through a stolen identity.
-And consumers are demanding the right to legal representation through non-profit groups like mountain state justice.
+Consumer advocates say the bill would allow scammers to engage in abusive tactics such as threatening jail sentences, placing a lien on one’s home when illegal to do so or collect a loan made through a stolen identity.
+Consumers are demanding the right to legal representation through non-profit groups like mountain state justice.

 “You can go to criminal court,” said Larry Hale of Gerrardstown.
 “You can have an appointed lawyer.
 But if you go to civil court, even if you are in the right, you can’t get a lawyer if you are unable to afford a lawyer.”